Passenger railroad car: Dome car

 A dome car can include features of a coach car, sleeping car, a lounge car, dining car, and an observation car.
 Within the United States, the primary manufacturers were The Budd Company (stainless steel construction), The Pullman Company (steel construction), and ACF (American Car & Foundry, aluminum construction).
 A portion of the car, usually in the center, is split between two levels, with stairs leading both up and down from the train's regular passenger car floor level.
 The lower level of the dome usually consisted of a small lounge area, while the upper portion was usually coach or lounge seating within a "bubble" of glass on the car's roof.
-Budd Co. dome cars used curved class, whereas Pullman company cars used flat panels of glass that were positioned at different angles above the roofline.
+Budd Co. dome cars used curved glass, whereas Pullman company cars used flat panels of glass that were positioned at different angles above the roofline.
 Passengers in the upper portion of the dome were able to see in all directions from a vantage point above the train's roof line.
 On some dome cars, the lower portion was built as a galley, where car attendants used dumbwaiters to transfer items between the galley and a dining area in the dome portion of the car.
 In the United States, the Union Pacific railroad was the primary user of dome dining cars in the pre-Amtrak era.

 Some dome cars were built with the dome extending the entire length of the car (a "full dome" car), while others had only a small observation bubble.
 There were also combination dome-observation cars built which were meant to be the last car on the train, with both rear observation and the dome up top.
 Dome observation cars came in both round end, and square end versions.
 The Union Pacific, in the US, was the primary user of square-end observation cars, prior to Amtrak, although the Burlington Route had several square-end cars of stainless steel.